-And that all the said mortgages or defeasible deeds, being sealed and delivered to the said trustees, or some of them, in the presence of two or more credible witnesses, and proved or acknowledged before any justice of the peace in this province, shall be fairly entered at the charge of the mortgagors in large books to be for that purpose provided and kept by the said trustees as hereinafter directed.
-An attested copy of any of the said [deeds] so entered and certified under the hands of the said trustees for the time being, or any three of them, shall be and is hereby declared to be matter of record, and shall be good evidence to prove the sale or mortgage thereby mentioned to be made.
+And that all the said mortgages or defeasible deeds, being sealed and delivered to the said trustees or some of them in the presence of two or more credible witnesses, and proved or acknowledged before any justice of the peace in this province, shall be fairly entered at the charge of the mortgagors in large books to be for that purpose provided and kept by the said trustees, as hereinafter directed; and [an] attested copy of any of the said deeds so entered and certified under the hands of the said trustees for the time being or any three of them shall be and is hereby declared to be matter of record, and shall be good evidence to prove the sale or mortgage thereby mentioned to be made, which mortgage-deeds, being so entered, shall be kept by the trustees in some proper house or place distant from the place of the records thereof for the better preservation and security against accidents.

-And the said trustees shall, at their own proper costs and charges, provide the said books of royal or other large good paper, well bound and covered, wherein shall be recorded all the said deeds of mortgage given in security for the said bills of credit to be lent out as aforesaid.
+And the said trustees shall at their own proper costs and charges provide [the] said books of [royal] or [other] large, good paper, well bound and covered, wherein shall be recorded all the said deeds of mortgage given in security for the said bills of credit to be lent out as aforesaid.

-And for the more regular management of the affairs relating to the said office, the trustees are hereby empowered to choose and employ a fit and able person (for whom they shall be answerable) to serve them as clerk of the said office during their pleasure, who, for recording every one of the said deeds shall have the sum of four shillings, and for every attested copy thereof four shillings and no more, and for every mortgage deed that draws, the sum of eight shillings and no more; which said sums are to be paid by the mortgagor, his heirs, executors or administrators, in full satisfaction of all fees and charges demandable by the said clerk, for drawing, engrossing and recording the said deeds, and inspecting the title of the lands and premises thereby mortgaged.
+And for the more regular management of the affairs relating to the said office, the trustees are hereby empowered to choose and employ a fit and able person for whom they shall be answerable to serve them as clerk of the said office during their pleasure, who for recording every one of the said deeds shall have the sum of four shillings, and for every attested copy thereof, four shillings and no more; and for [every] mortgagedeed that he draws, the sum of eight shillings and no more; which said sums are to be paid by the mortgagor, his [heirs], executors or administrators, in full satisfaction of all fees and charges demandable by the said clerk for drawing, engrossing and recording the said deeds and inspecting the title of the lands and premises thereby mortgaged.